 IDA CONCENTRATION IN CSRE OR AAAS

 The Identity, Diversity, and Aesthetics concentration is designed to be attainable and flexible within either the CSRE or AAAS major.
-Each quarter IDA offers a range of courses taught by IDA-affiliated faculty or artists.
-A concentration typically requires 25 units in IDA-approved courses, along with 15 minimum units of core classes for CSRE or 20 units of Core classes for AAAS.
-Please check with Student Services Officer Crystal Todoroff (email@example.com) at AAAS or CSRE advisor Byron Barahona (firstname.lastname@example.org) for additional major requirements.
+Each quarter IDA offers a range of courses taught by IDA-affiliated faculty and artists.
+A concentration typically requires 25 units in IDA-approved courses, along with 15 minimum units of core classes for CSRE or 20 units of core classes for AAAS.
+Please check with Student Services Officer Ashante Johnson (firstname.lastname@example.org) at AAAS or CSRE advisor Byron Barahona (email@example.com) for additional major requirements.

 Examples of IDA courses include:

-- AFRICAAM 160J: Conjure Art 101: Performances of Ritual, Spirituality and Decolonial Black Feminist Magic (Amara Tabor-Smith, A-lan Holt)
+- AFRICAAM 160J: Conjure Art 101: Performances of Ritual, Spirituality and Decolonial Black Feminist Magic (Amara Tabor-Smith)

-- AFRICAAM 37: Chocolate Heads Performance Project: Dance & Intercultural Performance Creation (Aleta Hayes)
+- AFRICAAM 37: Contemporary Choreography: Chocolate Heads Performance Project (Aleta Hayes)